What is a Polysaccharide and How Is It Related to Mushrooms?

 Today we’re going to answer a question that is related to the quality and potency of mushroom supplements – what is a polysaccharide, and what does it have to do with mushrooms?
 Mushrooms are brimming with active components that help support your health and well-being.* From Reishi to Lion’s Mane, Turkey Tail to Cordyceps militaris, mushrooms offer you both overall and targeted support.*

 When you start to learn more about how mushrooms offer that support – and the specific active compounds in particular species – you’ll no doubt hear the word polysaccharide.
-And if you pick up one of our bottles and start to read the label, you will see information about the beta-glucan content, as well as a guarantee that our products contain only 100% mushroom fruit bodies (or fruiting bodies) – no mycelium grown on grain.
+And if you pick up one of our bottles and scan the QR code, you'll see the beta-glucan content, as well as a guarantee that our products contain only 100% mushroom fruit bodies (or fruiting bodies) – no mycelium grown on grain.
 And that’s when the conversation will start to involve polysaccharides.

 Let’s start with a quick nutrition lesson.